kamilazdybal/PCAfold/docs/tutorials/demo-pca.rst

   eigenvectors_global = pca.Q
   eigenvalues_global = pca.L

-Similarly we generate another synthetic data set ``Dataset_local`` that is composed of two distinct clouds of points.
+Similarly, we generate another synthetic data set ``Dataset_local`` that is composed of two distinct clouds of points.
 We can use K-Means clustering algorithm to obtain cluster classifications and centroids for each cluster:

 .. code:: python

+  from sklearn.cluster import KMeans

   kmeans = KMeans(n_clusters=2, random_state=0).fit(Dataset_local)
   idx = kmeans.labels_
   centroids = kmeans.cluster_centers_

-Local PCA function can be easily constructed using the existing features of the ``PCA`` class:
+Local PCA function can be easily constructed using the existing features of the ``PCA`` class.
+This function will perform the standard PCA transformation on local portions of the data set identified by K-Means algorithm.
+An example function is shown below:

 .. code:: python